foreverphoenix/the-phoenix-flavour/content/wtp/mod-config/_index.md

 This is optional (personal preference) but if you hate hacking as much as I do, this is how you can disable it.
 Perk requirements still apply for hacking higher-level terminals but only the correct word will be shown.

+Be aware that since Auto Hacking was added in 1.6, you will be able to automatically hack any terminal difficulty that you have the perk for by simply interacting with it.
+If both tweaks made the hacking minigame *too* trivial for you, then again, feel free to not change the amount of potential passwords.

 ![GCM Hacking MCM](/Pictures/wtp/mod-config/gcm-hacking-mcm.jpg)

 ## Immersive HUD